 How long does the average private mortgage foreclosure take?

 ATTOM Q4 2024 data shows a national average of 762 days from filing to completion.
-Judicial states run longer and cost $50,000–$80,000.
-Non-judicial states complete faster at under $30,000.
+Judicial states run longer and cost significantly more than non-judicial states.
 Procedural errors and documentation gaps extend both timelines and costs.

 What is the cost difference between performing and non-performing loan servicing?

-The MBA’s 2024 SOSF data shows performing loans cost approximately $176 per loan per year to service.
-Non-performing loans cost $1,573 per loan per year — nearly nine times more.
+The MBA’s 2024 SOSF data shows non-performing loans cost nearly nine times more per loan annually than performing loans to service.
 That gap reflects the specialized labor and legal coordination required across all nine default servicing roles.

 Does Dodd-Frank apply to private mortgage default servicing?

-Dodd-Frank’s servicing requirements reach beyond traditional bank lenders and affect the way private mortgage servicers handle delinquency, loss mitigation, and borrower communications.
+Dodd-Frank’s servicing requirements extend beyond traditional bank lenders and affect how private mortgage servicers handle delinquency, loss mitigation, and borrower communications.
 The specific scope depends on loan type and transaction structure.
 Consult a qualified attorney to determine how Dodd-Frank obligations apply to your portfolio.

 How do I know if my servicer has adequate default servicing infrastructure?